Find and view your Power BI data with Cortana for Power BI

 Both Cortana experiences can exist side-by-side.

 Cortana for Power BI documentation

-We have four documents that guide you through setting up and using Cortana for Power BI.
-This series of articles will take you through the steps to
+Four documents guide you through setting up and using Cortana for Power BI.

 Article 1 (this article): understand how Cortana and Power BI work together